yecril71pl/cpp-docs.pl-pl/docs/standard-library/complex-class.md

 ### <a name="parameters"></a>Parametry

-`right` Liczba złożonych, którego wartość rzeczywista jest do wyodrębnienia.
+*prawy* liczby zespolonej, którego rzeczywistą wartość do wyodrębnienia.

 ### <a name="return-value"></a>Wartość zwracana

-Część rzeczywista liczby złożonej.
+Rzeczywiste część liczby zespolonej.

 ### <a name="remarks"></a>Uwagi

-Dla liczbą *+ analizy biznesowej*, część rzeczywista lub składnik jest *Re(a + bi) =.*
+Dla liczby zespolonej *+ bi*, część rzeczywista lub składnik jest *Re(a + bi) =.*

 ### <a name="example"></a>Przykład